Getting a fur-ever friend

 I live in the nursery with my Mum and siblings.
 Here I start finding my feet and learning more about the world around me.

-I’m so excited to go and live in the community with my Puppy Raiser!
+I’m so excited to go and live in the community with my Puppy Raisers!
 My new family takes me on lots of outings so I can gain new skills and experiences.
+I'll get to share my journey with 3 families!

 After years of training I’m ready to start the job I was born for.
 My handler is carefully picked from the people on our waiting list to make sure we’re the paw-fect match.